ndxbxrme/podcaddy/README.md

 podcaddy
 ========
-a podcast playing website and server under development so don't expect it to work `yet`
+a podcast playing website and server. under development so don't expect it to work `just yet`

 ##installation